- Written by Dr.Mehmet Demircioglu

 A good hair transplant should not begin with pressure.
 It should begin with clarity.

-The problem is not the deposit itself.
-The problem is paying before you know exactly what you are agreeing to.
+Payment becomes risky when it happens before you know exactly what you are agreeing to.

 Before you book, you should know whether your case has been properly assessed.
 A few photos and a fast graft estimate may be enough for an early opinion, but they are not enough for a final surgical decision.

-This is why I usually advise patients to think in layers.
+The order matters.
 First ask whether you are a good candidate for a hair transplant.
 Then ask what result is realistic.
 Only after that should booking feel logical.

 Fear is a very poor surgical adviser.
 It makes patients accept vague answers because they do not want to start the research process again.